 - Buyer's appraisal

 If you as a seller feel that you are simply bursting at the seams to blurt all to strangers about your home, save it for your listing agent.
 Your agent needs to know about the defects as well as the upgrades and special features.
-The reason you probably decided to hire a real estate agent to sell your home is because you expect to rely on your agent's specialized knowledge to advise, market, advertise and produce a buyer.
+The reason you probably decided to hire a real estate agent to sell your home is that you expect to rely on your agent's specialized knowledge to advise, market, advertise and produce a buyer.